fedebarabas/ringfinder/README.rst

    It is structured in two sections: input on the left and output on the right.

 2. Load one of the images.
 At the top of the input section, the **Load image** subsection allows to load either STORM or STED images provided its **Pixel size** and, for STORM, the final image **magnification** over the raw images.
 If your image was acquired through a different method, load it as a STED image with the appropiate pixel size.
 These instructions use the example STED image automatically loaded when the program starts.
+These are the corresponding parameters for the included test images:

+  - spectrinSTED.tif:

+    - STED pixel [nm] = 20

+  - spectrinSTORM.tif:

+    - STORM pixel [nm] = 13.3
+    - STORM magnification = 10

 3. Choose a region of interest size (**ROI size**) appropiate to the structure that you want to detect within your images. *Gollum* was developed with the structure observed in the spectrin distribution in neurons of 190 nm periodicity, and therefore a 1000 nm ROI size was chosen.

+  - ROI size [nm] = 1000

 4. Neuron discrimination.
-The discrimination of the biological structure is carried out by first blurring the image with a gaussian kernel of a sigma given by the value in the **Sigma of gaussian filter** field.
+The discrimination of the biological structure is carried out by first blurring the image with a gaussian kernel of a sigma given by the value in the **Sigma of gaussian filter [nm]** field.
 Then, all pixels with an intensity above **#sigmas threshold from mean** sigmas from the mean intensity are considered part of the structure of interest.
 Therefore, **Sigma of gaussian filter** is a function of the size of the structure and **#sigmas threshold from mean**, of the images's SNR.
 A sigma of 100~nm and a discrimination intensity of half a standard deviation above the mean intensity works well for STORM and STED images of hippocampal neurons.
 Check if the chosen values work correctly by pushing the **Intensity and neuron content discrimination** button.

+  - Sigma of gaussian filter [nm] = 100
+  - #sigmas threshold from mean = 0.5

 5. Using the arrow keys, move the yellow subimage ROI to a region where the structure to be identified is clearly present.
-Choose suitable values for the **Ring periodicity** and (within the **Advanced** subsection), the **Direction lines min length**.
+Choose suitable values for the **Ring periodicity** and the **Direction lines min length** (optional, located within the Advanced section).
 The direction lines are detected at the edge between the structure and the background and are used to estimate the direction angle of the structure.
 For the actin/spectrin periodical structure in neurons, a periodicity of 180-190 and a minimum length of 300 works well.

+  - Ring periodicity [nm] = 180
+  - Direction lines min length [nm] = 300 (optional)

 6. Push **Run analysis** button.
 The software will compare the subregion to a reference pattern for different angles and phases and it will show the output in the two right panels of the output section.